kushagra765/Kinux-Kernel/CONTRIBUTING.md

 # Contributions
 To contribute to this repository, you can review, change or create files in the kernel.
-Also you must mention the directory and the original author's name like this:
+Also you must mention the directory in which the file is created and the original author's name like this:

 For ***.h*** files :